mcfazio2001/JourneyMaker-Positron/README.md

 JourneyMaker is a redesigned 3D printer that combines the best qualities of [Positron V3](https://github.com/KRALYN/PositronV3) and [Positron LT](https://github.com/Audiotronix/Positron_LT) with our own innovations.
 Perfect for hobbyists and professionals looking for a space-saving printing solution.

-Built upon the innovative Positron V3 form factor and motion-system by [KRALYN](https://github.com/KRALYN/PositronV3), and inspired by the Positron LT design, the JourneyMaker represents a combination of their standout features with our unique improvements.
+Built upon the innovative Positron V3 form factor and motion system by [KRALYN](https://github.com/KRALYN/PositronV3) and inspired by the Positron LT design, the JourneyMaker represents a combination of their standout features with our unique improvements.
+Many of the design improvements to the Positron printer come from the LT, while JourneyMaker integrates those into its own design.
+JourneyMaker simplifies all design complexities from the other Positron versions and enhances performance to make it the best Positron Printer available.

-Its compatibility with modifications tailored for other Positron versions making it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.
+Its compatibility with modifications tailored for other Positron versions makeing it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.

 </div>